AlterMannomann/SQL/README.md

 # UNDER CONSTRUCTION
 Feel free to use, extend and modify this.
 Free as free beer.
 No restrictions.
+You may also use it simply to learn something about SQL.
 # Intention
 This is a simulation of a (whatsoever) universe, starting with the building of space itself.
 The simulation uses the model of n-spheres for dimension.